Hoomanexe/Complete-discord-quest-/README.md

+copy both txt and upper one mix together and run

 You can track the progress by looking at the Quest progress: prints in the Console tab, or by reopening the Gift Inventory tab in settings.
 The progress should update every 30s.